Toronto, Canada

 Highlights from Toronto, Canada

-• Seeing the city from the top of the CN Tower
+- Seeing the entire city from the top of the CN Tower

 Top Things to Do in Toronto